Committed to improving the health and well-being of all people across every state.

 Key Partnerships

-The Department of Health and Family Services (HFS) is currently collaborating with the Illinois Department of Public Health, the Illinois Community Health Workers Association, and a variety of providers (hospitals, health departments, etc.) and community-based organizations on implementing CHWs within the Medicaid program.
+Department of Healthcare and Family Services (HFS) is currently collaborating with the Department of Public Health, the Illinois Community Health Workers Association, a variety of providers (hospitals, health departments, etc.), and community-based organizations to partner with CHWs to deliver services to Medicaid enrollees.
+HFS participates in DPH’s Community Health Worker Certification Review Board, and DPH participates in HFS’ Workgroup on CHW reimbursement.

 State CHW Legislation